samalba/agents/README.md

 - [dockerfile-optimizer](./dockerfile-optimizer): an agent that analyzes your Dockerfile and suggests improvements for better efficiency, security, and best practices.
 - [feature-branch](./feature-branch): an agent that manages code changes on a git repository and interacts via a Pull Request.
+- [pr-reviewer](./pr-reviewer): an agent that reviews Pull Requests and suggests improvements.